Optimal Quoting under Adverse Selection and Price Reading

 \section{Quadratic Hamiltonian Approximation}

 In the algorithmic market making literature, closed-form approximations of the value function and optimal quotes are frequently used.
-The standard approach (see \cite{bergault2021closed}) consists in replacing the HJB equation associated with the control problem by an alternative HJB equation in which the Hamiltonian functions are approximated to second order.
-The resulting modified HJB equation admits a solution that is quadratic in the inventory variable, with coefficients computable through a Riccati equation and a linear equation.\footnote{While we focus on the single-asset case in this article, it is worth emphasizing that this methodology extends naturally to multi-asset market making, thereby offering an effective remedy to the curse of dimensionality.}
+One approach (see \cite{bergault2021closed}) consists in replacing the HJB equation associated with the control problem by an alternative HJB equation in which the Hamiltonian functions are approximated to second order.
+The resulting modified HJB equation admits a solution that is quadratic in the inventory variable, with coefficients computable through a Riccati equation\footnote{In our stationary case, the algebraic Riccati equation reduces to a simple quadratic equation.} and a linear equation.\footnote{While we focus on the single-asset case in this article, it is worth emphasising that this methodology extends naturally to multi-asset market making, thereby offering an effective remedy to the curse of dimensionality.}